-- 5. In addition to the lock-shield valve above, a drain valve, automatic air vent and a pressure gauge must be installed in the piping.
+- 5. In addition to the lock-shield valve above TPV or a drain valve, automatic air vent and a pressure gauge must be installed in the piping.
 The drain valve is used for flushing (item 2 above) and to drain the water out of the tank for proper air charging. - 6.
 Tank sizing calculations are based on minimum temperature rise of the air in the tank.
 For this reason, an anti-thermosyphon loop must be formed in the tank-to-system piping to minimize the effects of gravity (thermal) circulation into the tank.
 A drop leg from 12" to 20" long is usually sufficient.
 It is also suggested that this piping and tank not be insulated (heating systems only).

-cause system circulation problems.
-An automatic air vent must be installed in the line to the expansion tank and at air separating devices as shown in Figures 1 thru 4.
+CAUTION: Lack of or improperly sized air vent will cause system circulation problems.
+An automatic air vent must be installed in the line to the expansion tank and at air separating devices as shown in Figures 1 thru 6.
 These must be sized to vent off any accumulated air.
 Failure to follow these instructions could result in property damage and/or moderate personal injury.

-7. Allow an overhead clearance for the Series B of at least 18" to remove the bladder through the flanged opening in case replacement is required.
-For bladder replacement of the Series B-PA tanks, the tank must be removed from the system.
+Allow an overhead clearance for the Series B of at least 36" to remove the bladder through the flanged opening in case replacement is required.
+For bladder replacement of the Series B-LA tanks, the tank must be removed from the system.